Delarr/QuickSpawn/README.md

 ## Overview

-QuickSpawn is a powerful and versatile plugin for managing your Minecraft server's spawn point.
+QuickSpawn is a powerful and versatile Minecraft plugin for managing your Minecraft server's spawn point.
 With QuickSpawn, you can set a precise spawn location, customize teleportation behaviors, and enhance player experience with configurable messages and sounds.
 Key features include:

   - Flexible Spawn Management: Set the spawn point with exact coordinates, yaw, and pitch.
   - Teleportation Controls: Teleport players to the spawn on join, first join, or death.
 Customize cooldowns and whether to overwrite existing respawn points.